Mobile operators investment in LTE and prepare for renewed spectrum auction

 |SIM penetration (population)

-Tricom during 2013 has upgraded its LTE network, and has migrated its CDMA subscribers to the new platform.
+Tricom during 2013 upgraded its LTE network, and has migrated its CDMA subscribers to the new platform.
+The operator was acquired by Altice Group in late 2013.

 This report provides a comprehensive overview of trends and developments in the Dominican Republic's telecommunications market.
 The report analyses the mobile, internet, broadband, digital TV and converging media sectors.
 Subjects include: